"A world-class learning environment where children can thrive."

 Please also read our peer-reviewed article that was recently published in the Early Childhood Education Journal, entitled "Associations Between Peer Play Interactions and Empathy within an Early Childhood Inclusion Program for Children with Visual Impairment".

-Miami Lighthouse for the Blind and Visually Impaired - in collaboration with Miami-Dade County Public Schools, Early Steps and the Early Learning Coalition - offers an inclusion environment for toddlers, pre-Kindergarten.
-Our school age students include Kindergarten, first grade and second grade for blind and visually impaired students.
+Miami Lighthouse for the Blind and Visually Impaired - in collaboration with Miami-Dade County Public Schools, Early Steps and the Early Learning Coalition - offers an inclusion environment for pre-Kindergarten, Kindergarten, first grade and second grade for blind and visually impaired students.
 As a certified Voluntary Pre-Kindergarten (VPK) Provider, the Miami Lighthouse Academy enrolls students with and without vision impairment promoting an inclusive program and resulting in a sense of belonging for all children and families.
 In support of our mission, children without vision impairments are selected to aid the learning environment for children with vision loss.

 Miami Lighthouse Academy is a national Accredited Professional Preschool Learning Environment (APPLE center).